 Some Agile Manifesto authors feel that Agile has moved beyond just Software and maybe they should have gone with Working Product or Working Solution instead of Working Software

 Other authors of the Agile Manifesto regret not including more technical practices as the focus on “working” has been forgotten.
 Many teams build and build without delivering working software frequently.
-This cannot happen with out focus on technical practices like pairing, test driven development, continuous integration, automated acceptance tests, etc. 20 years later, many teams still do not apply any of the original XP practices that started this movement.
+This cannot happen without focus on technical practices like pairing, test-driven development, continuous integration, automated acceptance tests, etc. 20 years later, many teams still do not apply any of the original XP practices that started this movement.

-This succeeded in the early 2000s, but Agile today has been taken over by management and is used to manage developers instead of empower them.
+This succeeded in the early 2000s, but Agile today has been taken over by management and is used to manage developers instead of empowering them.
 As a result, developers are not interested in Agile and some dislike it due to how it’s being used.
 There needs to be a renewed focus on the first value of Individuals and Interactions.